 Convert the MAV to dimensionless units by dividing the MAV (weight) by the unit of measure and record.

 Follow the procedure in Section 2.3.7.
-"Evaluate for Compliance" to determine lot conformance.
+"Evaluating Results" to determine lot conformance.

 Convert back to dimensions when completing the report form using the following the formula: